Luidog/node-red-contrib-filemaker/template.readme.md

   Find Records Node
     ✓ should be loaded
-    ✓ should perform a find (269ms)
+    ✓ should perform a find (226ms)
-    ✓ should throw an error with a message and a code (182ms)
+    ✓ should throw an error with a message and a code (175ms)

   Get Record Node
     ✓ should be loaded
-    ✓ should set globals (183ms)
+    ✓ should get a specific record (176ms)
-    ✓ should throw an error with a message and a code (184ms)
+    ✓ should throw an error with a message and a code (167ms)

   Set Globals Node
     ✓ should be loaded
-    ✓ should set globals (171ms)
+    ✓ should set globals (170ms)
-    ✓ should throw an error with a message and a code (184ms)
+    ✓ should throw an error with a message and a code (172ms)

   List Records Node
     ✓ should be loaded
-    ✓ should List records (315ms)
+    ✓ should List records (240ms)
+    ✓ should throw an error with a message and a code (181ms)

+  Login Node
+    ✓ should be loaded
+    ✓ should login to a Data API session (99ms)
+    ✓ should throw an error with a message and a code (1434ms)

+  Log Out Node
+    ✓ should be loaded
+    ✓ should close a Data API Session (175ms)
+{ payload: { message: true },
+  _msgid: '21b1ff32.3e935',
+  error:
+   { message: 'No session to log out.',
+     source: { id: 'n1', type: 'logout', name: undefined, count: 1 } } }
-    ✓ should throw an error with a message and a code (184ms)
+    ✓ should throw an error with a message and a code

   Record Id Utility Node
     ✓ should be loaded